gruns/espanso/README.md

   * [/emoji.yml]: Shorthand for commonly used emojis.
 E.g. `/)` for the 🙂 emoji.
   * [/flags-emoji.yml]: Country flag emojis.
 E.g. `/swe` for 🇸🇪.
   * [/typos.yml]: Fixes for common typos.
 E.g. `teh` -> `the`.
+  * [/tests.yml]: Miscellaneos expansion tests.
+Not meant for real-world usage.